ism1-ism1/Exercise-02d-Scenes-And-Menus/README.md

 Exercise for MSCH-C220

 A user-controlled ship for a space-shooter game.
-Recently added the ability to use menues.
+Added a ship that can be controlled and fired to destroy asteroids and enemies.
+A score, health, and time system.
+Added a second more difficult level that contains a different enemy.
+Two unique enemies; one that moves horizontally kinda slowly and another one that moves vertically at a faster speed.
+Added bachgrounds for start, end, and levels.
 Created in Unity.

 ## Implementation